sumeetsarkar/solarjs/README.md

 ### Upcoming features
 1. Promises support
 2. HTTP Delete support
-2. Custom configurable request groups, apart from Auth and Unauth groups

 ## Including Solar
 Solar is available only as standalone library from github repo.
 No CDN support as of now.